Former professor of military science now Dragon Brigade commander

 |0

-This work, Former professor of military science now Dragon Brigade commander [Image 4 of 4], by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Former professor of military science now Dragon Brigade commander, by Terrance Bell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: (Editor’s Note: Identified as a colonel in this article, Donahue was promoted to brigadier general at a June 24 ceremony in the Army Women’s Museum.
-A video recording of that event can be viewed at www.facebook.com/QuartermasterSchool.)